JackV2020/Domoticz-Run-From-RAM-Disk/README.md

  - stops domoticz
  - copies the content from the ram drive to the backup folder
+ - unmounts the ram disk

 The /etc/init.d/domoticz when used to restart :

  - uses the stop and start so......
  - stops domoticz
  - copies the content from the ram drive to the backup folder
+ - no unmount and remount of the ramdisk
  - copies the content from the backup folder to the ram drive
  - starts domoticz